HR5116/Cynaptics-Tasks/README.md

 These are some of the tasks given by Cynaptics Club, IIT Indore of their Induction task

 ## Cynaptics_Task_Gradient-Hunt.ipynb
-This file contains code for the first phase of task1 of cynaptics club induction tasks, Grdient Hunt
+This file contains code for the first phase of task1 of cynaptics club induction tasks, Gradient Hunt

 ## Cynaptics_Task_Gradient-Hunt-The_Saga.ipynb
-This file contains code for the second phase of task1 of cynaptics club induction tasks, Grdient Hunt The Saga
+This file contains code for the second phase of task1 of cynaptics club induction tasks, Gradient Hunt The Saga